enkidevs/curriculum/javascript/core/intro-js/javascript-basics-part-1.md

 ### Keywords

-Tthere are a number of reserved words in JavaScript that you cannot use to as names for your functions and variables (e.g. `var`, `let`, `new`).
+There are a number of reserved words in JavaScript that you cannot use to as names for your functions and variables (e.g. `var`, `let`, `new`).

 ### Identifier naming rules